Scaling Structure Aware Virtual Screening to Billions of Molecules with SPRINT: Discussion

-We envision SPRINT as a useful benchmarking tool for protein and molecule encoders.
-Future work will evaluate other structure-aware PLMs, such as MULAN or S-PLM \cite{frolova2024mulan,Wang2023.08.06.552203}, and pre-trained molecule encoders, like UniMol \cite{zhou2023uni,ji2024uni}, in the SPRINT framework for DTI prediction.
+We envision the SPRINT framework and training task as a useful benchmarking tool for protein and molecule encoders.
+Future work will evaluate other structure-aware PLMs such as MULAN or S-PLM \cite{frolova2024mulan,Wang2023.08.06.552203}, and other pre-trained molecule encoders like UniMol \cite{zhou2023uni,ji2024uni}, in the SPRINT framework for DTI prediction.
+Additional work to interpret the aggregated protein features through methods like InterPLM\citep{simon2024interplm} could provide insight into the virtual screening predictions.
+We anticipate this technology will democratize virtual screening by enabling the discovery of lead molecules with a fraction of the compute cost required by comparable, structure-based, virtual screening methods.